holaplex/holaplex/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+The application assumes a profile called _opus_ by default.
+The profile can be changed by editing the AWS_PROFILE environment variable in the [.env](/.env) file.
+The user should have the following acccess:

+- s3://opus-logic-holaplex-storefronts - READ/WRIE objects

 A local database can be booted within a docker container using docker-compose.
 Run the following commands to start a database, load schema, and seed with demo